Realizability and tameness of fusion systems: Tameness of realizable fusion systems

 \section{Tameness of realizable fusion systems}

-We are now ready to show that realizable fusion systems are tame.
+We are now ready to show that realizable fusion systems are tame, assuming the classification of finite simple groups.
 This has already been shown in earlier papers for fusion systems of known simple groups (see Proposition \ref{p:simple=>tame}).
-When $\calf$ is the fusion system of an arbitrary finite group $G$ all of whose components are known, we will show that it is tame via a series of reductions based on an examination of those components.
+When $\calf$ is the fusion system of an arbitrary finite $p'$-reduced $\KC$-group $G$, we will show that it is tame via a series of reductions based on an examination of the components of $G$.

 We first restrict attention to tameness of fusion systems of finite simple groups.
 This was shown in most cases in earlier papers, and will be summarized below, but there were two cases whose proofs assumed earlier results that were in error: